 • Puran Poli is a wheat flour roti with a delicious Puran stuffing in the middle.
 The Puran or filling which is made with a mixture of boiled mashed Chana dal cooked with jaggery and cardamom.

 • Gujia is a sweet dumpling made with suji or Maida flour wheat flour and stuffed with a filling.
 It is common in certain states of Northern India.

 This festival of happiness is not only celebrated in India in modern times but has been consistently gaining popularity all across the globe, due to its unique approach which allows people from all stations of life to participate in and enjoy the celebrations.

-A number of festivities which are influenced by Holi and colours have recently become popular, particularly in Europe and the United States.
-These have included Holi-inspired music festivals such as the Festival of Colours Tour, the Holi One (which feature timed throws of Holi powder), and also certain long distance run franchises such as The Colour Run, Holi Run and Colour Me Rad.
+A number of festivities which are influenced by Holi and colors have recently become popular, particularly in Europe and the United States.
+These have included Holi-inspired music festivals such as the Festival of Colours Tour, the Holi One (which feature timed throws of Holi powder), and also certain long distance run franchises such as The Colour Run, Holi Run, and Colour Me Rad.

 Thus, Holi is not only a festival that is close to the hearts of Indians but people all over the world and it does not need to be mentioned that Indians, especially, await the arrival of Holi with baited breath, whether they are residing in India or any other place on the face of the earth.

 “Stay Informed and connect to Todaysera for the latest updates.”